 There’s often a great distance between wineries.
 There are no bike tours in this area.
 You’ll probably spend a lot on taxi fare by hiring one for the whole day.
 In this area, you are better off going with a guide that can easily transport you from one bodega to another, taking care of all the logistics, especially when you arrive at a closed gated entrance!

 Harry luckily connected with a local guide that helped us make our time here more productive.
-She specializes in wine tours and also offers a paleontology tour.
-Her name is María José (Mary Jo) Huc and her email address is [email protected] or [email protected]
+She specialized in wine tours and also offered a paleontology tour.
+Many private guided tours will combine wine and the paleontological circuit.
+Below are some of the best-guided tours in the area.

 Our Guided Tours